Smooth solutions to the chord log-Minkowski problem: Introduction

-here $\widetilde{V}_{q-1}(\Omega,z)$ is called as the $(q-1)$-th (generalized) \emph{dual quermassintegral} of $\Omega$ with regard to $z\in \partial\Omega$ as mentioned earlier.
-Chord measures shall be served as the fourth major family of geometric measures of convex bodies that together with Aleksandrov-Fenchel-Jessen's area measures, Federer's curvature measures and the dual curvature measures introduced by Huang-LYZ \cite{HLYZ16}.
-Furthermore, Lutwak-Xi-Yang-Zhang \cite{LXYZ} also defined the cone-chord measure $G_{q}(\Omega,\cdot)$ of $\Omega$ for $q>0$ (see Sec. \ref{sec2}),
+here $\widetilde{V}_{q-1}(\Omega,z)$ is called as the $(q-1)$-th (generalized) \emph{dual quermassintegral} of $\Omega$ with regard to $z\in \partial\Omega$ (see Section \ref{sec2} for more details).
+Chord measures serve as the fourth major family of geometric measures of convex bodies that together with Aleksandrov-Fenchel-Jessen's area measures, Federer's curvature measures and the dual curvature measures introduced in \cite{HLYZ16}.
+Furthermore, Lutwak-Xi-Yang-Zhang \cite{LXYZ} also defined the cone-chord measure $G_{q}(\Omega,\cdot)$ of $\Omega$ for $q>0$,

-In \cite{LXYZ}, the authors introduced the Minkowski problem and log-Minkowski problem associated with chord measure and cone-chord measure, called as the chord Minkowski problem and the chord log-Minkowski problem.
-Furthermore, the authors \cite{LXYZ} presented the $L_{p}$ chord Minkowski problem and later studied that in \cite{GXZ23, XYZ23}.
+In \cite{LXYZ}, the authors proposed the Minkowski problem and the log-Minkowski problem associated with the chord measure and the cone-chord measure, termed the chord Minkowski problem and the chord log-Minkowski problem, respectively.
+Furthermore, they introduced the $L_{p}$ chord Minkowski problem.
+Subsequently, its existence was investigated from a variational perspective in \cite{GXZ23, XYZ23}, while nonuniqueness for this problem was studied in \cite{Li24}.
 Responding to this paper's topic, we select the chord log-Minkowski problem to elaborate.